nikirg/lazyfast/DOCS.md

             await state.commit()
 ...
 ```
-After this three ways of state commit, the component will be reloaded with the new state value.
+After committing the state using any of the three methods, the component will reload with the updated state value.
+>
+> ⚠️ LazyFast currently lacks a concurrent commit system, meaning that simultaneous state updates from multiple parts of the code at high frequency may lead to unpredictable behavior.
+However, I'm actively working on addressing this issue.

 ## Session API
-Coming soon...

-# Production
 Coming soon...